 If you are applying for a new dealer license in California, you can begin by reviewing the New Dealer License Checklist provided by the DMV.
 The application process for a new dealer license involves completing and submitting a number of documents, such as:

-- an application for original occupational license part C
+- Application for original occupational license part C

-- original application for occupational license Part A
+- An original application for occupational license Part A

-A guide about the information you need to provide to fill in your application can be found here.
-This will include photographs of the physical location, all of which are described in a detailed manner in the above guide.
+The DMV also provides a detailed guide about the information you need to provide to fill in your application.
+Such information will include photographs of the location of your dealership, all of which are described in a detailed manner in the above guide.

 Once you take care of these, you will have to pay your application fee and a few other fees, and then you can submit your application.

-Applicants for these two licenses must go through an educational program at one of the following DMV education providers in California.
-They will also have to pass a written examination upon completing the program, as you can see on the checklist for used, wholesale and autobroker dealer licenses.
-Furthermore, those who have such licenses are also obliged to attend continuing education programs every two years in order to keep their licenses.
+Applicants for these two licenses must go through an educational program at one of the DMV-approved education providers in California.
+They will also have to pass a written examination upon completing the program.

 Step #3: Get your California Auto Dealer Bond